-The library will require that a parent or legal guardian sign the application form for their minor child in order for the child’s account to enjoy full privileges.
+The library will require that a parent or legal guardian present documentation sufficient to establish their identity and place of residence and sign the application form for their minor child in order for the child’s account to enjoy full privileges.
 Children 9 years or older may receive a library card without parental consent that allows a limited checkout of 1 item.
 Parents will be notified by mail that their children have received a library card, which may be upgraded to full privileges with a parent’s signature.

 - Parents or guardians are responsible for their minor children’s use of library material, including payment of any fees or charges incurred by their children.